dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

       // ...
   }
 ```
 The output of the `toposort` program is shown below.
-It is deterministic, an often-desirable property that doesn’t always come for free.
+It is deterministic, an often-desirable property that doesn't always come for free.
 Here, the values of the prereqs map are slices, not more maps, so their iteration order is deterministic, and we sorted the keys of `prereqs` before making the initial calls to `visitAll`.
 ```
   1:      intro to programming
   2:      discrete math